-No corporate lunches for me anymore.
+Having traded in suits and heels for an apron, there’s no corporate lunches for me anymore.
 I make my steaks at home!

 The alcohol brings incredible depth of flavour to the sauce, it’s the secret ingredient.
 Classic creamy peppercorn sauce is made cognac or brandy, but I’ve made this plenty of times with marsala too.
 I love ’em all!

 Using freshly crushed peppercorns are best for a really great pepper flavour.
 Or use canned green peppercorns for less heat.

 PS Note how I’m searing the sides of the steak ↑↑↑ Always sear the fat strip.
 Nobody likes a big fat rubbery strip of fat on their steak!

 Quick for midweek!

 Serve it up with Crispy Smashed Potatoes or Paris Mash and a quick Garlic Spinach side for a true Steakhouse experience! – Nagi x

 PS It’s worth getting a decent steak for this one.
 If you get a really good value economy steak, try my Steak Marinade instead – it will tenderise and add subtle flavour. 🙂

 For a Steakhouse experience – Paris Mash and Garlic Sautéed Spinach

 Garlic Thyme Butter Basted Steak – a simple, amazing Cheffy technique for cooking steak